 That’s where I come in.
 In today’s world, you have to choose yourself.
 The industrial age ideals of yesteryear have become the status quo, and if you are still hoping to work hard, go to school, get a good job and work up the corporate ladder to success, you might be hugely disappointed to find your ladder against the wrong building.

 What does it mean to be a musician in the information age and the age to come?
 That’s what I’m interested in.

 I hope you find as much value as I do in these music marketing blogs.
 Again, there are plenty of others out there if you just go looking for them.

-I believe it is essential to stay current and learn about your field of expertise on a regular basis, so if you want to make the most of the blogs that are out there, try saving articles to Pocket or Readability, or maybe even start a feedly account and store all of your favorite blog feeds there so you can check up on them on a regular basis.
+I believe it is essential to stay current and learn about your field of expertise on a regular basis, so if you want to make the most of the blogs that are out there, take advantage of one of the tools mentioned in this guide and store all of your favorite blog feeds there so you can check up on them on a regular basis.

 For me, reading in the right environment often puts me in a state of flow.
 I become so focused on what I’m reading that I tune everything else out.
 When I’m in that state, I know I’m going to benefit from it, because it’s in that state of flow that the best ideas come to me.

 Are you a reader?
 Do you read a variety of music marketing blogs on a regular basis?

 Let us know in the comments section below!

 Subscribe to the The New Music Industry Podcast on iTunes for more great content